This is a mobile version, full one is here.

 PDD in Action

 Here is how you configure it, in two steps.
-First, you grant read-only access to @0pdd in GitHub (either private or public repository)
+First, you grant access to @0pdd in GitHub (if your repository is private).

 Second, you add a webhook

 https://www.0pdd.com/hook/github (with just

 and any content type).
 I would actually recommend to send GitHub